h5bp/html5-boilerplate/doc/css.md

 This project includes a handful of base styles that build upon Normalize.css.
 These include:

-* Basic typography setting to provide improved text readability by default.
+* Basic typography settings to provide improved text readability by default.
 * Protection against unwanted `text-shadow` during text highlighting.
 * Tweaks to default image alignment, fieldsets, and textareas.
 * A pretty Chrome Frame prompt.